Tuber Store is NOW OPEN and will be re-stocked April 2023

 Most gardens containing soil that has been amended over time will be more than adequate but it is important that the area is not heavily shaded.
 Dahlias receiving inadequate sun will not thrive...and may not even bloom.

 Dahlias also prefer a slightly acidic soil but in our experience they can tolerate mildly alkaline soil as well.
-(Dahlias apparently prefer a soil pH of 6.3-6.8 but ours is 7.0-7.4.
+Ours pH is 7.0-7.4 and although we would prefer a more acidic soil our dahlias seem to do fine.

 For space-challenged gardeners, growing dahlias in containers may be the only option.
-But while we've tried this on a small scale it has never yielded ideal results for us.
+We've done this on a small scale and the results are surprisingly good - but requires significant attention to soil moisture and plant staking / support.

 WHEN Can I Plant My Tubers?